-This fast procedure gives answers but very little lessons, as it does not tell you why you made the mistakes.
-In my opinion, the best is to input your ideas, the moves that you thought during the game and see what the engine has to say.
-Sometimes we see a move but we do not play it, then when analyzing the game the engine tells you the move was good.
+This fast procedure gives answers but very few lessons, as it does not tell you why you made the mistakes.
+In my opinion, the best is to input your ideas, and the moves that you thought during the game and see what the engine has to say.
+Sometimes we see a move but we do not play it.
+Then, when analyzing the game the engine tells you the move was good.

 Find the critical moments of the game, where a move by you or your opponent could have changed the outcome of the game.
 Our silicon friend easily reveals this, as it will pop up a move with a higher evaluation than the rest, much higher.